Gayathri229/NamasteReact/Episode8.md

 For unmounting in functional components, we can return a function from useEffect(), and that will be called when we need to unmount the component i.e. return will be called when we leave the page or when the component gets replaced.

 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/aad7ab2d-cccf-4ac3-952a-acdad400c9f0)

+Here, we can see useEffect return printed once we moved to Home page.
 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/c3ce5cd6-0253-4ae4-a0b3-63f6d92097c4)

 ![image](https://github.com/Gayathri229/NamasteReact/assets/60467364/fd079569-067a-4395-8460-d612904cde5e)